Architecture of Germany: Prehistoric architecture

+Urnfield/Celtic architecture

+By the late Bronze Age, the Urnfield culture (c.
+1300 BC) had replaced the Bell Beaker, Unetice and Tumulus cultures in central Europe, whilst the Nordic Bronze Age had developed in Scandinavia and northern Germany.
+The Hallstatt culture, which had developed from the Urnfield culture, was the predominant Western and Central European culture from the 12th to 8th centuries BC and during the early Iron Age (8th to 6th centuries BC).
+It was followed by the La Tène culture (5th to 1st centuries BC).

+The people who had adopted these cultural characteristics in central and southern Germany are regarded as Celts.
+How and if the Celts are related to the Urnfield culture remains disputed.
+However, Celtic cultural centres developed in central Europe during the late Bronze Age (c.
+1200 BC until 700 BC).
+Some, like the Heuneburg, the oldest city north of the Alps, grew to become important cultural centres of the Iron Age in Central Europe, that maintained trade routes to the Mediterranean.

+The Italic peoples, including the Latins, from which the Romans emerged, come from the Urnfield culture of central Europe.
+Later the Romans would return to Germany to erect buildings of the Roman architecture.

 Ancient Roman architecture

 The Roman Empire once extended over much of today's Federal Republic of Germany, and there are still remains from around 100–150AD at the limes, the border defence system of Ancient Rome marking the boundaries of the Roman Empire.
 In addition to border fortifications such as forts and military camps, the Romans also built thermae, bridges, and amphitheatres.

 An important metropolis of that time was Trier, where the Porta Nigra, the largest Roman city gate north of the Alps is located, together with the remains of various thermal spas, a Roman bridge, and the (largely reconstructed) Aula Palatina.

 With the departure of the Romans, their urban culture and advances in architecture (e.g., underfloor heating, glass windows) vanished from Germany.

 Pre-Romanesque

 The Pre-Romanesque period in Western European architecture is usually dated from either the emergence of the Merovingian kingdom in about 500 or from the Carolingian Renaissance in the late 8th century, to the beginning of the 11th century Romanesque period.
 German buildings from this period include Lorsch Abbey.
 This combines elements of the Roman triumphal arch (arch-shaped passageways, half-columns) with the vernacular Teutonic heritage (baseless triangles of the blind arcade, polychromatic masonry).

 One of the most important churches in this style is the Abbey Church of St. Michael's, constructed between 1001 and 1031 under the direction of Bishop Bernward of Hildesheim (993–1022) as the chapel of his Benedictine monastery.
 It is built in the so-called Ottonian (Early-Romanesque) style.
 The Ottonian Renaissance was a renaissance that accompanied the reigns of the first three emperors of the Saxon Dynasty, all named Otto: Otto I (936–973), Otto II (973–983), and Otto III (983–1002).